 Renal tubular acidosis is a group of disorders characterized by the failure of kidneys to reabsorb the bicarbonate ion and excretion of hydrogen ion resulting in acidosis and hypokalemia.

-Proximal RTA, also called RTA type 2, is characterized by impaired proximal tubular acidification mechanism in kidneys, which is due to reduced reabsorption of HCO3– in proximal tubules.
+Proximal RTA, also called RTA type 2, is characterized by an impaired proximal tubular acidification mechanism in the kidneys, which is due to a reduced reabsorption of HCO3– in proximal tubules.
 Term RTA type 3 is used when features of both type 1 and type 2 RTA are present.

 Epidemiology of Renal Tubular Acidosis Type 2 and 3

 The exact prevalence of RTA type 2 and type 3 are unknown.
 It may occur as a single entity or a part of a generalized dysfunction (e.g. Fanconi’s syndrome).
 Isolated primary proximal RTA is rare.
 Type 3 RTA is extremely rare.